indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 [JIT compilation, however, requires processor time and memory](https://aboullaite.me/understanding-jit-compiler-just-in-time-compiler/ "Understanding JIT compiler") which affects the startup time of the application.

 GraalVM native image allows us to *ahead-of-time* compile our JVM application into machine code.
-It statically analyzes application's bytecode, finds all classes and methods that will be called and compiles them into a native executable.
+It statically analyzes application's bytecode, finds all classes and methods that are ever reachable and compiles them into a native executable.
 The output is a platform specific executable binary of your application.

 ```